bfallik/deis/docs/installing_deis/upgrading-deis.rst

 Stop components
 ^^^^^^^^^^^^^^^
-The Makefile has the ability to stop all Deis copmonents.
+The Makefile has the ability to stop all Deis components.
 Once this occurs, all apps will be unresponsive.

 .. code-block:: console